SamR1/IRC-bot/README.md

 | owmapi    |            | a valid key from OpenWeatherMap                  |

 * The current version of the IRC Bot can:
-    * say 'Hello' when you say Hi ou Hello to it
+    * say 'Hello' (in 6 languages, randomly) when you say 'Hi' or 'Hello' to it
     ```
     <SamR1> Hello MyPyBot
     <MyPyBot> Hola SamR1!